 A Pan-African philosophical concept, Umunthu is often defined in the phrase, “I am because we are.”
 Umunthu respects and celebrates the interconnectedness and interdependence of humanity with emphasis on tolerance, togetherness, diversity, co-existence and unity.

-Workshops are designed to address the underlying attitudes and behaviours that undermine the health, welfare and rights of LGBTI individuals.
+Workshops are designed to address the underlying attitudes and behaviours that undermine the health, welfare and rights of marginalised people- particularly Lesbian, Gay, Bisexual Transgender and Intersex (LGBTI) people.
 Using Process Theatre, story-telling and role-playing, participants critically explore the concept of Umunthu, reflect on their own experiences with discrimination and examine which groups face discrimination in society.
 Each workshop culminates in action planning, with participants collaborating on strategies to create a more inclusive environment in their community, educational or professional setting.